crazycooky77/lego_collection/README.md

 ### Site Planning

 #### Lucidchart
 Lucidchart was used to plan out the database models.
+An additional "Build Status" was later added ("Extra").

 <img src='static/images/readme/lucid.webp' alt='Lucidchart image'>